arsh-k/NavierStokes3D.jl/README.md

 ### Boundary Conditions

+The `set_sphere!` function is used to set a no-slip boundary condition on a sphere of radius `0.05` centered at the coordinates $(x, y, z) = (0.0, 0.0, -0.4)$.

 ### Numerical Method

 In order to solve the Navier Stokes PDEs, we implement the Chorin's projection method (operator splitting approach).
+This method involves the splitting of the velocity updates into separate steps based on the components of the Navier-Stokes equation.

+First, we perform an intermediate velocity update using the gravitational and viscous terms of the N-S equations.

+Then we proceed to evaluate the pressure using a pseudo-transient implementation.

+Finally, a semi-Lagrangian approach which helps in streamline backtracking of the velocity.

 ### Results